nanome-ai/site-motif/README.md

-# SiteMotif (MAPP-3D) is a graph based method for aligning protein binding sites ( both pairwise and multiple site alignment ) in sequence-order independent fashion written in Python version 2.7.
+# SiteMotif is a graph based method for aligning protein binding sites ( both pairwise and multiple site alignment ) in sequence-order independent fashion written for Python 3.7

-**Two types of scripts have been made to serve two independent purposes**
-1) **pocket_matrix7.py** - This code perform binding site alignment taking a pair of binding sites as the inputs (**i.e pairwise alignment**).
-It takes input an atomic coordinates of the binding sites in PDB format, finds optimal alignment, and superposes site1 onto site2.<br>
-Usage: python2.7 pocket_matrix7.py <site1.pdb> <site2.pdb><br>
-Example: python2.7 pocket_matrix7.py 1L2T_ATP_A_1301.pdb 1TF7_ATP_A_1901.pdb
+This repo is forked from https://github.com/santhoshgits/MAPP-3D.
+We converted it to run on python 3, removed the PairwiseAlignment portion, and modified the directory structure to suit our needs

 ```markdown
 1. align.txt - contains list of residues matched between sites